- What Month is Rainy Season in the Philippines?

 National Museum of Natural History in Manila

-For families traveling with kids, it’s still best to stay indoors and try indoor recreational activities.
+For families traveling with kids, it’s still best to stay indoors and try indoor activities.
 Fortunately, there are many architectural landmarks in the Philippines and indoor attractions that offer activities during the wet season in the Philippines.
 Browse family tour packages and visit indoor playgrounds, art museums in Manila, and indoor laser playgrounds.

 Some of the must-visit museums in Manila included in Manila day tours are National Museum Complex near Rizal Park in Manila, Mind Museum in Taguig, Art in Island in Quezon City, and Museo Pambata in Manila.
 Then, visit San Agustin Church, one of the UNESCO heritage sites in the Philippines in the walled city of Intramuros.